sgmurphy/wordpress-plugins/simple-membership/readme.txt

 * Search for a member's profile in your WP admin dashboard.
 * Filter members list by account status.
 * Filter members list by membership level.
+* Site admins can save private notes about members, providing a convenient way to keep track of important information.
 * Can be translated to any language.
 * Hide the admin toolbar from the frontend of your site.
 * Allow your members to delete their membership accounts.